-Scope of data obtained? - 874 pupils and 100 staff members.
+Scope of data obtained? - 874 pupils between year 7 and 13 and 100 staff members.

 The school provides education to its students with staff delivering the National Curriculum

 What is the nature of your relationship with the individuals? - Bishop Milner Catholic College collects and processes personal data relating to its pupils and employees to manage the parent/pupil and employment relationship.